dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 <expandable alt_header="What data platforms are supported by the dbt Semantic Layer?">

-The dbt Semantic Layer supports the following data platforms: Snowflake, BigQuery, Databricks, or Redshift.
+The dbt Semantic Layer supports the following data platforms:

+- Snowflake
+- BigQuery
+- Databricks
+- Redshift

 Support for other data platforms, such as Fabric and Trino, isn't available at this time.
 If you're interested in using the dbt Semantic Layer with a different data platform, please reach out to us [here](https://www.getdbt.com/get-started).
 </expandable>